Insurance is compulsory

 - Campbell Irvine.
 Where relevant Foreign Ministries advise against travel, they have successfully arranged specialist travel insurance for team members in the past.
 Call 0207 368 1141 or email Matt and mention Secret Compass.
 As a broker, quotes may take a few days so attend to insurance matters as early as possible.

 - Battleface.
 They provide specialist Medical Emergency and Evacuation Insurance for all areas of the globe.
 This niche policy may not cover other more traditional elements you might expect in a travel insurance policy.
-Always read the small print and Ts and Cs before purchasing any policy.
+Battleface insurance is provided in the UK by Battleface Insurance Services Limited, a UK insurance intermediary authorised and regulated by the Financial Conduct Authority.
+Details provided on this webpage are for information only.
+Terms, conditions, exclusions, and limitations apply.
+Always read the description of cover contained within your policy to ensure it is suitable for your needs.

 - Travel & General.
 Often provide suitable insurance policies for Secret Compass expeditions.